luis-gnz11/nanogpt-haiku/README.md

 # nanogpt-haiku

-Clean, simple, and mostly functional implementation of a mini-language model with a non-vanilla Transformer implemented from scratch using the Haiku library from Deepmind.
+Simple and functional implementation of a mini-language model with a non-vanilla Transformer implemented from scratch using the Haiku library from Deepmind.

 The implementation is based on Karpathy's lecture on Transformers (he chose PyTorch instead of Jax for his implementation).
 - https://github.com/karpathy/ng-video-lecture